BioPhoton/rxjs-schedulers/src/public-readme.md

   - Caveat when using a delay with schedulers
 - Internal building blocks of schedulers
 - How to use scheduler manually
-  - Schedulers and subscription handling
+  - Schedule separate actions
-  - Recursive scheduling
+  - Schedule recursively

 ## Execution context